-We have employed simplifying assumptions in our modelling of the BBH population, parameter inference, and the strong lensing Bayes factor evaluation.
-Specifically, our parameter inference considers a simplified, parametrised model consistent with current observations, to avoid excessive computational cost.
+We have employed simplifying assumptions in our modeling of the BBH population, parameter inference, and the strong lensing Bayes factor evaluation.
+Specifically, our parameter inference considers a simplified, parametrized model consistent with current observations, to avoid excessive computational cost.
 Furthermore, our strong lensing Bayes factor is evaluated using the overlap in mass and mass-ratio using the posterior overlap method of~\citealt{Haris2018IdentifyingMergers}, because a full joint parameter estimation evaluating the overlap in the full 15-dimensional BBH parameter space (see~\citep[e.g.][]{Janquart2021AEvents}) could not be used in conjunction with the parametrized model that we use for parameter inference.
 A full analysis employing joint parameter estimation would likely yield higher Bayes factors and would therefore be a better discriminator for whether an event is strongly lensed or not.
-However, with the current methodologies, an extensive joint parameter study is computationally too exhaustive to be applied to all possible pairs of lensed candidates found in a GW catalogue.
-Furthermore, the posterior overlap analysis, equipped with the non-parametric population model, can be used to reduce the computational burden of joint PE by pre-filtering the pairs that make a good lensed candidate.
+However, with the current methodologies, an extensive joint parameter study is computationally too exhaustive to be applied to all possible pairs of lensed candidates found in a GW catalog.
+Furthermore, the posterior overlap analysis, equipped with the nonparametric population model, can be used to reduce the computational burden of joint PE by prefiltering the pairs that make a good lensed candidate.
 However, we note that including more dimensions in the Bayes factor computation would exasperate the problem: an incorrect population model would lead to even greater discrepancies.
-While these simplified models are adequate for studying the applicability of non-parametric models to strong lensing analyses, future studies utilising strong lensing studies, especially on real data should perform joint parameter estimation, which can better quantify if an event is finally strongly lensed or not.
-Indeed, we hope that our work motivates the inclusion of non-parametric models as a core part of strong GW lensing research.
+While these simplified models are adequate for studying the applicability of nonparametric models to strong lensing analyzes, future studies utilizing strong lensing studies, especially on real data should perform joint parameter estimation, which can better quantify if an event is finally strongly lensed or not.
+Indeed, we hope that our work motivates the inclusion of nonparametric models as a core part of strong GW lensing research.